-4.2 LEVELS OF DETAIL
+4.2 Levels of detail

-Due to their definition, the 1 km2 Grid statistical Units may be captured only once independently from the level of detail and may be used at a wide range of scales.
+Due to their definition, the 1 km2 Grid Statistical Units may be captured only once independently from the level of detail and may be used at a wide range of scales.
 In opposite, Vector Statistical Units should be provided at various scales, in order to enable an easy use by all levels of governments, from local to global.
+See 6.3 for related issues.